-Setting Up Kubernetes Ingress
+Setting up Kubernetes Ingress

 The Ingress resource serves to expose single- or multi-node deployments in Kubernetes, acting as a reverse proxy to one or more Service resources.